All Episodes

 They don't.

-They cared about obstruction, they would be all over Hillary Clinton and what she did to those emails.
+If they cared about obstruction, they would be all over Hillary Clinton and what she did to those emails.

 They would care.

-If they cared about Russia and influence from Russia, then they would really care a lot about the bought and paid for dirty Russian dossier that Hillary used as a means of basically trying to steal the 2016 election because they they literally handed out versions of this to the Washington Post and were feeding information to David Korn and Michael Izokov.
+If they cared about Russia and influence from Russia, then they would really care a lot about the bought and paid for dirty Russian dossier that Hillary used as a means of basically trying to steal the 2016 election because they literally handed out versions of this to the Washington Post and were feeding information to David Korn and Michael Isikoff.

-Well, that inf that was all phony information.
+Well, that was all phony information.

 Now, why didn't Robert Mueller have time for that?